lightning/bolts/11-payment-encoding.md

 A writer MUST include at least one `r` field if it does not have a public channel associated with its public key.
-The `pubkey` is the node ID of the start of the channel, `channel_id` is the channel ID field to identify the channel, `fee` is the total fee required to use that channel to send `amount` to the final node, specified in 10^-11 currency units, and `cltv_expiry_delta` is the block delta required
+The `pubkey` is the node ID of the start of the channel, `short_channel_id` is the short channel ID field to identify the channel, `fee` is the total fee required to use that channel to send `amount` to the final node, specified in 10^-11 currency units, and `cltv_expiry_delta` is the block delta required